Collins33/NewsPad/README.md

   - GET A LIST OF NEWS FROM THE SOURCE

-  - CLICK THE LIST TO GET MORE NEWS
+  - CLICK A NEWS ARTICLE TO GET MORE DETAILS AND MORE ACTION

+  - SAVE A NEWS ARTICLE, SHARE A NEWS ARTICLE OR VIEW THE WEBPAGE

 # CREATOR